ethicalzeus07/ballsy-voice-assistant/README.md

 - **Math**: Inline calculations and chained operations (e.g., + 10)
 - **WebSocket + REST**: Real‑time updates and HTTP fallbacks
 - **Siri‑like UI**: Animated orb, typing indicator, dark mode

+### 🤘 Why Ballsy feels different

+- **Friend‑first persona**: More than a tool — Ballsy teases and motivates (light roasting), actually listens, and offers genuine, practical advice as the conversation unfolds.
+- **Crafted voice**: Witty, confident, and psychologically grounded (think Ryan Reynolds’ delivery with Robert Greene’s clarity).
+Replies feel human, helpful, and entertaining — not generic.
+- **Context‑aware by design**: Each request includes recent conversation turns, so Ballsy remembers the thread (within a server session) and stays in character.
+- **Concise on purpose**: Defaults to single‑sentence, high‑signal answers for speed and clarity; expands only when needed.
+- **Action‑first responses**: Recognized intents (YouTube, Spotify, Maps, news, etc.) return actions (`open_url`, `search`) so the UI can do things immediately, not just talk.
+- **Grounded honesty**: When uncertain, it deliberately falls back to helpful searches instead of guessing.

+Model: `mistral-large-latest`.

 ### 🚀 Quick start